 Prevention: Build a notice period into your contracts that will allow you time to replace the work, and always have some ongoing marketing activity with potential clients.

 Solution: Contact former clients to see if they have any current needs, and ask your current client how long they expect to be without your services.
 It’s a good idea to have several months’ revenue saved in case you are suddenly benched and need time to find new work.

 Many countries have strict rules on contractor criteria (such as IR-35 in the UK) and if authorities feel like your client treats you like an employee, they might reclassify you.
 This can result in unexpected costs for your client, and disallowed business deductions for you.

 Prevention: Make sure that you take all the steps to establish yourself as an independent business, such as invoicing and not accepting benefits or expense payments.
-If you are entering a new country, take the time to learn all of the contractor/employee criteria so you will be in compliance.
+If you are entering a new country, take the time to learn all of the contractor/employee criteria so you will comply.

 Solution: You and your client can appeal such conclusions of misclassification, using evidence that you are truly self-employed.
-Because of the lost tax revenue from disguised employment, authorities may make the determination without much cause and leave it to you to prove you are not an employee.
+Because of the lost tax revenue from disguised employment, authorities may determine without much cause and leave it to you to prove you are not an employee.